ArthurConmy/Automatic-Circuit-Discovery/README.md

 [ ] Make notebook on abstractions

-[ ] Fix huge edge sizes in Induction Main example
+[ ] Fix huge edge sizes in Induction Main example and change that occurred

 [ ] Find a better way to deal with the versioning on the Colabs installs...